kennyshittu/Rave/README.md

 ## Installation

-Rave can be added to you project manually by adding the raveModule folder to you project root directory.
+Rave can be added to your project manually by adding the raveModule folder to you project root directory.
 Then add `compile project(":raveModule")` to your dependencies in build.gradle at app level.

 We hope to make rave available on Maven repo and Jcenter soon.